-See Item 1A, "Risk Factors" and Note 17 of Notes to Consolidated Financial Statements for additional information regarding income tax matters.
+See Item 1A, "Risk Factors" and see Note 17 of Notes to Consolidated Financial Statements for additional information related to income taxes.

 Investments

 Investments consist primarily of debt and equity securities, interests in alternative investment, debt, equity and private equity funds and investments accounted for under the equity method of accounting.